 Liquidity risk is the risk that the Company will not be able to meet its obligations associated with its financial liabilities.
 The Company has historically relied upon equity financings to satisfy its capital requirements and will continue to depend heavily upon equity capital to finance its activities.
 There can be no assurance the Company will be able to obtain required financing in the future on acceptable terms.
 The Company anticipates it will need additional capital in the future to finance ongoing exploration of its properties, such capital to be derived from the exercise of outstanding stock options and/or the completion of other equity financings.
 The Company has limited financial resources, has no source of operating income and has no assurance that additional funding will be available to it for future exploration and development of its projects, although the Company has been successful in the past in financing its activities through the sale of equity securities.
 The ability of the Company to arrange additional financing in the future will depend, in part, on the prevailing capital market conditions and exploration success.
-In recent years, the securities markets in Canada has experienced wide fluctuations in price which have not necessarily been related to the operating performance, underlying asset values or prospects of such companies.
+In recent years, the securities markets in Canada have experienced wide fluctuations in price which have not necessarily been related to the operating performance, underlying asset values or prospects of such companies.
 There can be no assurance that continual fluctuations in price will not occur.
-Any quoted market for the common shares may be subject to market trends generally, notwithstanding any potential success of the Company in creating revenue, cash flows or earnings.
+Any quoted market for the company in creating revenue, cash flows or earnings.
+The Company is subject to liquidity risk.